Memorial Library of Little Valley Board Meeting

 Resp.
 Action Time

-• Secretary’s Report Nov & Dec RMG Approve 5 min.
+• Secretary’s Report LM Approve 5 min.

-• Treasurer’s Report Year-End DE Approve 5 min.
+• Treasurer’s Report DE Approve 5 min.

-• Correspondence RMG 5 min.
+• Correspondence RMG & LM 5 min.

 Notes from Director